 Hike Watmough Bay

 Watmough Preserve is on the South end of Lopez.
 It is best known for its sandy cove beach but also offers two hiking trails with stunning views.
-From the parking lot, hikers will follow a flat path to Watmough beach.
+Hikers will follow a flat path to Watmough beach from the parking lot.
 When you reach this beach, you will take the hiking trail to the right, taking you through thick old-growth forests with views of the rocky shoreline and grand views of the surrounding islands.
 This hike does require you to double back when the trail stops at the end of Watmough Bay Preserves border.

-The Second hike at Watmought Bay takes you to the top of Watmough Head and offers the most epic view of Mount Baker from the San Juan Islands.
+The Second hike at Watmough Bay takes you to the top of Watmough Head and offers the most epic view of Mount Baker from the San Juan Islands.
 This hike is an advanced hike due to its extreme elevation gain.
 Expect to scramble up a few rock faces to make it to the top of Watmough Head.
 Madrona trees along the trail make for a helpful hand as you start climbing.
-The trail beings just above the parking lot on the right.
-It’s only a tiny path that should tell you how few hikers have attempted this hike!
+The trail begins just above the parking lot on the right.
+Only a tiny path should tell you how few hikers have attempted this hike!

 Watmough Bay Beach is worth visiting, so build beach time into your hiking plans.
 At the top of Watmough Bay Head is a rope swing that will let you swing into one of the most epic views in all the San Juan Islands!